 By Equipment Class, By System, By Fit, By Ship Type, and By Region – Market Forecast, 2025–2034

 The dynamic positioning systems market size was valued at USD 6.13 billion in 2024, growing at a CAGR of 6.2% from 2025 to 2034.
-The market is driven by increasing offshore energy projects, rising demand for autonomous vessels, regulatory safety standards, and technological advancements in AI, IoT, and propulsion efficiency.
+The market is driven by offshore energy growth, autonomous vessel demand, strict safety norms, and advancements in AI, IoT and propulsion.

 Equipment Class Analysis